dpltr22/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello!
 My name is Dylan and I am a PhD Student at the University of Vienna in Austria.
-I am working in the ERC Project "MULTIREP" of Prof. Christopher Wratil, PhD.
+I am working in the ERC Project "MULTIREP" of Assoz.
+Prof. Christopher Wratil, PhD.

-My research interests encompass political representation and how politcians in general make representative claims to citizens.
+My research interests encompass political representation and how politicians make representative claims to citizens.
+I am especially interested in using state-of-the-art NLP and computer vision approaches to measure these claims, combining them with advanced quantitative methods.
+I am focusing on two subdimensions of representation: personalization and surrogate representation.